LPL-OPERA-Collaboration/ASE_Automation/LPL/User_Instruction_Manual.md

 ## Contact Info
+Initial Editor: Yusei Kaya (y-kaya@opera.kyushu-u.ac.jp) Feel free to contact me if you have any questions or need assistance.
-Initial Editor: Yusei Kaya (y-kaya@opera.kyushu-u.ac.jp) (dear editors, please update this section)
+(dear editors, please update this section)

+## Editor's Note
+Dear next editor,
+- The aquisition code does not stop firing the laser after each angle's acquisition.
+To protect the sample from being exposed to the laser for a long time, you can modify the code to stop the laser after each angle's acquisition until the next angle.
+- The FWHM logic in the analysis code is rather simple.
+You can implement a more advanced FWHM calculation methods (like Sebastien Chenais's normalized integrated intensity decrease method).

 ## Introduction
 This manual provides a comprehensive guide to using the ASE Automation System.
 The system consists of two main parts: